‘Dancing With The Stars’ Gets New Showrunner For Season 26, ‘X Factor’ Producer Shakes Up All-Athletes Season

-Dancing With the Stars is changing things up for its upcoming 26th season.
+Dancing with the Stars is changing things up for its upcoming 26th season.
 The long-running ABC celebrity ballroom competition will see a major shake-up for Season 26 with a new showrunner and a new focus.
-Veteran reality TV producer Andrew Llinares will take over as showrunner for the new all-athletes season of Dancing With the Stars, according to the Hollywood Reporter.
+Veteran reality TV producer Andrew Llinares will take over as showrunner for the new all-athletes season of Dancing with the Stars, according to the Hollywood Reporter.

 Llinares has an impressive reality resume.
-He launched both the British and U.S. versions of The X Factor, as well as Britain’s Got Talent.
+He launched both the British and U.S. versions of The X Factor as well as Britain’s Got Talent.
 The British reality shows kicked off the careers of One Direction and Susan Boyle.
-Llinares was also the executive producer of Pop Idol, which paved the way for the U.S.’ American Idol, so he definitely knows a thing or two about producing a hit.
+Llinares was also the executive producer of Pop Idol, which paved the way for the U.S. show American Idol, so he definitely knows a thing or two about producing a hit.

-Now, Llinares has set his sights on shaking up the U.S. version of Dancing With the Stars.
+Now, Llinares has set his sights on shaking up the U.S. version of Dancing with the Stars.
 The ABC dance-off will return next month with an abbreviated four-week season comprised completely of athletes, but that’s not the only changes viewers will see.
 Describing DWTS as one of ” the largest scale shows on television,” the new showrunner teased “ambitious ideas” that he plans to bring to life.

 “The challenge is to find a way to hold on to the key values of the show while moving it forward while keeping current and fresh,” Llinares said of DWTS.